'Ambatye Urpetye' | Kathleen Petyarre, Margaret Loy Pula & Abie Loy Kemarre

 Margaret has also won the Arthur Guy Memorial Prize (2017), Redland Art Prize (2014), the inaugural Grace Cossington Smith Art Prize (2014) and the Muswellbrook Art Prize (2013).
 She has been a finalist in the Wynne Prize (2012), Sulman Prize (2013), Blake Prize (2013), Gold Coast Art Prize (2011), Fleurieu Art Prize (2013), Calleen Art Prize (2015).

-The works in this Aboriginal art exhibition show the generational stories that have been passed from grandmother to daughter to granddaughter.
+The works in this Aboriginal art exhibition show the artistic styles and generational stories that have been passed from grandmother to daughter to granddaughter.